-If you could work in any type of environment, what would it be?
-Would you choose a corner office high in a skyscraper with a fantastic view of the city skyline?
-How about a small home office overlooking the ocean?
+If you could work in any type of office, what would it be?
+Would you choose a corner office high in a skyscraper?
+How about one overlooking the ocean?
 Both of those spots sound nice, don’t they?
 But how about working over 150 feet below ground?
 That’s the reality for thousands in the Kansas City, Missouri, area—and many love it!

-Deep below the surface of Kansas City lies millions upon millions of square feet of limestone mines.
-Over 50 years ago, entrepreneur Lamar Hunt, who owns the Kansas City Chiefs football team, turned one of those limestone mines into SubTropolis, an underground business park that's now home to a wide variety of businesses.
+Deep below the surface of Kansas City lies millions of square feet of limestone mines.
+In the 1960s, these mines inspired entrepreneur and football giant Lamar Hunt.
+He turned one of those limestone mines into SubTropolis, an underground business park.
+Today, it’s home to many businesses.

-Why would businesses want to operate underground?
-SubTropolis offers several benefits.
-Primarily, it's climate-controlled.
+Why would businesses want to work underground?
+There are many reasons.
+A major plus is its climate.
 SubTropolis stays a constant 68-72 degrees.
-This makes heating and air-conditioning costs about 85 percent less than they would be above ground.
+This makes heating and cooling costs about 85 percent less than they would be above ground.
 It also cuts back a business’s impact on the planet.

-In addition, SubTropolis is a secure location not susceptible to natural disasters.
+In addition, SubTropolis is secure.
+It’s safe from natural disasters.
 The limestone around it is six times stronger than concrete.
-It's also laid out in an orderly, efficient manner with over eight miles of roadways and two miles of railroad tracks for travel to and from the offices.
+The complex is also laid out in an orderly manner.
+It has over eight miles of roadways and two miles of railroad tracks for travel to and from the offices.

-SubTropolis isn't the only facility of its kind.
+SubTropolis isn’t the only place of its kind.
 There are similar complexes in Kentucky, Pennsylvania, and Tennessee.
-There are even other underground industrial spaces in Kansas City.
+There are even other underground offices in Kansas City.
 In total, more than 10% of industrial space in Kansas City is underground.
-That number will likely continue to grow, since SubTropolis has the potential to expand to a total of over 55 million square feet of space.
+That number will likely continue to grow.
+SubTropolis could one day grow to over 55 million square feet of space.

-If you're still not sure you'd like to work underground all the time?
+Still not sure you’d like to work underground all the time?
 It’s not for everyone!
 But there are definite benefits.
-It's a cool, unique environment.
-Plus, in the winter, you don't have to wear a jacket to work.
-And, in the summer, your car isn't like an oven from sitting in the Sun all day!
+It’s a cool, unique environment.
+Plus, in the winter, you don’t have to wear a jacket to work.
+And in the summer, your car doesn’t turn into an oven after sitting in the Sun all day!
 These are just a few reasons people love working in SubTropolis.